xtremestuff/protune-transforms/README.md

 #### GoPro_Protune_Rec709_Bradford-CA_ACES.dctl (Legacy)
 Legacy IDT for ACES using Protune (FLAT) Gamma with Rec.709 (non-Native) Color Space - with Bradford Chromatic Adaptation (For test purposes only)

+## ACEScc / ACEScct Output Transforms

+#### Protune Native ODT - CSC.dctl
+ODT for ACES with output to Protune (FLAT) Gamma with Native Color Space - with CAT02 Chromatic Adaptation for use in DaVinci Resolve